Please Care for Maui’s Reefs While You Enjoy Our Nearshore Ocean Waters

 - Avoid sunscreen and body care products containing oxybenzone and octinoxate, as well as avobenzone and octocrylene.

-- Choose zinc or titanium-dioxide based products instead.
+- Choose non-nano zinc or titanium-dioxide based products instead.

-- Skip spray-on products which leave residues on the sand that can get washed into the ocean.
+- Skip spray-on products that leave residues on the sand that can get washed into the ocean.

 - Get more info about reef-safe sunscreen choices.
 Click here.